 God is love: The words are so common, so obvious, so innocuous.
 It was not what most people expected as the topic of Pope Benedict XVI’s first encyclical.
 Yet in it, he takes the reader beyond the superficial and trivial, offering a profound and sophisticated work that explores the connection between revelation and the deepest yearnings of the human heart.

-Any discussion of love faces the difficulty that the English word corresponds to many different meanings (see "Let Me Count the Ways," page 26).
+Any discussion of love faces the difficulty that the English word corresponds to many different meanings.
 Benedict focuses on the most controversial and intense forms of love—eros and agape.

 Part of the debate entails precisely how to understand these two kinds of love.
 Roughly speaking, eros (desiring love) is exemplified by Romeo and Juliet or Rose and Jack Dawson from the movie Titanic.
 Agape (self-giving love) is exemplified by Bl.
 Teresa of Calcutta’s dedication to alleviating the suffering of the poor.
 How are these two kinds of love related to one another?
 Are they opposites, one being a purely selfish love and the other a purely giving love?
 How do the longings of the human heart for love (both eros and agape) relate to the divine?